gabizzle/Lab-2/Static Code Analysis/SCA Paper.md

 CWE: CWE-78 (https://cwe.mitre.org/data/definitions/78.html)
 Location: ./badguys/vulnerable/views.py:72:12
 More Info: https://bandit.readthedocs.io/en/1.7.4/plugins/b102_exec_used.html
 71        # Try it the Python 3 way...
 72        exec(base64.decodestring(bytes(first_name, 'ascii')))
 73        except TypeError:
 ```
 **📣 Explanation:** The result shows that a code contains the use of the exec() function, which can execute arbitrary code in the context of the current process.
 This can be a potential security vulnerability, as it allows an attacker to execute arbitrary code on the system.
 The severity of this issue is considered medium and the confidence of the detection is high.
 The specific location of this issue is in the file *./badguys/vulnerable/views.py*, line 72, where the *exec()* function is being used to decode a base64 string.

-**☑️ Solution:** - Using exec() is also often an indication of poor design, as it can be a sign that a more secure and maintainable design approach is needed.
+**☑️ Solution:** Using exec() is also often an indication of poor design, as it can be a sign that a more secure and maintainable design approach is needed.
 Therefore, it is important to avoid using exec() and instead find safer alternatives to achieve the same functionality.

-## Recommendations
+## References